IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 RampDown                    Maximum rate of decreasing its output for generating units, or maximum rate of increasing its charge rate or decreasing its discharge rate for ESS units                                 MW/h
 UpTime                      Minimum uptime                                                                                                                                                                           h
 DownTime                    Minimum downtime                                                                                                                                                                         h
-StableTime                  Minimum stable time (intended for nuclear units to be at its minimum load, if lower than the rated capacity, during this time).
+StableTime                  Minimum stable time (intended for nuclear units to be at their minimum load, if lower than the rated capacity, during this time).
                             Power variations (ramp up/ramp down) below 5% are not considered for activating the minimum stable time                                                                                  h
 ShiftTime                   Maximum shift time                                                                                                                                                                       h
 FuelCost                    Fuel cost                                                                                                                                                                                €/Gcal